bigchaindb/bigchaindb/docs/server/source/k8s-deployment-template/revoke-tls-certificate.rst

 The generated ``crl.pem`` file needs to be uploaded to your infrastructure to prevent the revoked certificate from being used again.

-In particlar, the generated ``crl.pem`` file should be sent to all BigchainDB node operators in your BigchainDB cluster, so that they can update it in their MongoDB instance and their BigchainDB Server instance.
+In particlar, the generated ``crl.pem`` file should be sent to all BigchainDB node operators in your BigchainDB network, so that they can update it in their MongoDB instance and their BigchainDB Server instance.